syncfusion/ej2-vue-docs/src/lineargauge/linear-gauge/getting-started.md

 ## Get Started with Vue CLI

-You can use [`Vue CLI`](https://github.com/vuejs/vue-cli) to setup your Vue applications.
+[`Vue CLI`](https://github.com/vuejs/vue-cli) can be used to setup the Vue applications.
 To install Vue CLI use the following command.

 ```bash
 npm install -g @vue/cli